-Gove 2019 Website Launches -
+Gove's Website Launches -

-His website gove2019.com has launched.
-The man who managed to divide the last leadership campaign he was on, is standing as a “unity” candidate.
+Gove’s website Gove2019.com has launched.
+The man who managed to divide the last leadership campaign he was on is standing as the “unity” candidate.
+Jeremy Hunt is also standing as the unity candidate, the Conservative Party is even divided on unity candidates.
 He’s ready to lead, are Leavers ready to forgive him for inflicting Theresa May on the party?

 No Platform Me?
 Shame on Them | Julia Hartley Brewer